Heinrich Anton de Bary: Peronosporeae

-De Bary published his first work on fungi in 1861, and then spent more than 15 years studying Peronosporeae, particularly Phytophthora infestans (formerly Peronospora infestans) and Cystopus (Albugo), parasites of potato.
-In his published work in 1863 entitled "Recherches sur le developpement de quelques champignons parasites", he reported having inoculated spores of P. infestans on healthy potato leaves and observed the penetration of the leaf and the subsequent growth of the mycelium that affected the tissue, the formation of conidia, and the appearance of the characteristic black spots of the potato blight.
-He also did similar experiments on potato stalks and tubers.
+De Bary published his first work on potato blight fungi in 1861, and then spent more than 15 years studying Peronosporeae, particularly Phytophthora infestans (formerly Peronospora infestans) and Cystopus (Albugo), parasites of potato.
+In his published work in 1863 entitled "Recherches sur le developpement de quelques champignons parasites", he reported inoculating healthy potato leaves with spores of P. infestans.
+He observed that mycelium penetrated the leaf and affected the tissue, forming conidia and the black spots characteristic of potato blight.
+He did similar experiments on tubers and potato stalks.
 He watched conidia in the soil and their infection of the tubers, observing that mycelium could survive the cold winter in the tubers.
-From all these studies, he concluded that organisms could not be generated spontaneously.
+Based on these studies, he concluded that organisms were not being generated spontaneously.

 Puccinia graminis

-He did a thorough investigation on Puccinia graminis, the pathogen of rust of wheat, rye and other grains.
-He noticed that P. graminis produced reddish summer spores called "urediospores", and dark winter spores called "teleutospores".
-He inoculated sporidia from the winter spores of the wheat rust on the leaves of the "common barberry" (Berberis vulgaris).
-The sporidia germinated and led to the formation of aecia with yellow spores, the familiar symptoms of infection on the barberry.
+He did a thorough investigation on Puccinia graminis, the pathogen that produces rust in wheat, rye and other grains.
+He noticed that P. graminis produced reddish summer spores or "urediospores", and darker winter spores or "teleutospores".
+He inoculated the leaves of barberry (Berberis vulgaris) with sporidia from winter spores of wheat rust.
+The sporidia germinated, leading to the forming of aecia with yellow spores, the familiar symptoms of infection on the barberry.
 De Bary then inoculated aecidiospores on moisture-retaining slides and then transferred them to the leaves of seedling of rye plants.
 In time, he observed the reddish summer spores appearing in the leaves.
-The sporidia from the winter spores germinated, but only on barberry.
-De Bary clearly demonstrated that P. graminis required different hosts during the different stages of its development (a phenomenon he called "heteroecism" in contrast to "autoecism", when development takes place only in one host).
-De Bary’s discovery explained why the eradication of barberry plants had long been practiced as a control for rust.
+Sporidia from winter spores germinated only on barberry.
+De Bary clearly demonstrated that P. graminis lived upon different hosts at different stages of its development.
+He called this phenomenon "heteroecism" in contrast to "autoecism", in which development takes place only in one host.
+De Bary’s discovery explained why the practice of eradicating barberry plants was important as a control for rust.

 Lichen

 De Bary also studied the formation of lichens which are the result of an association between a fungus and an alga.
-He traced the stages through which they grew and reproduced and the adaptations that enabled them to survive drought and winter.
-He coined the word "symbiosis" in 1879 in his monograph "Die Erscheinung der Symbiose" (Strasbourg, 1879) as "the living together of unlike organisms".
+He traced their stages of growth and reproduction and showed how adaptations helped them to survive conditions of drought and winter.
+In 1879 he coined the word "symbiosis", meaning "the living together of unlike organisms", in the publication "Die Erscheinung der Symbiose" (Strasbourg, 1879).
 He carefully studied the morphology of molds, yeasts, and fungi and basically established mycology as an independent science.

 Influence

-De Bary's concept and methods had a great impact on the growing field of bacteriology and botany.
-He published more than 100 research papers and influenced many students who later became distinguished botanists and microbiologists such as Sergei Winogradsky (1856–1953), William Gilson Farlow (1844–1919), and Pierre-Marie-Alexis Millardet (1838–1902).
-He was one of the most influential of the 19th century bioscientists.
+De Bary's concept and methods had a great impact on the fields of bacteriology and botany, making him one of the most influential bioscientists of the 19th century.
+He published more than 100 research papers.
+Many of his students later became distinguished botanists and microbiologists including Sergei Winogradsky (1856–1953), William Gilson Farlow (1844–1919), and Pierre-Marie-Alexis Millardet (1838–1902).